contract dispute arbitration in Sonora, California 95370

 The Arbitration Hearing

 Before arbitrator Linda Chen, both sides presented forensic reports, installation logs, and witness testimonies.
-A crucial turning point came when Prospect Solar’s project manager revealed that delays had stemmed from defective panels supplied by a third-party vendor, not due to company negligence.
-Sierra Homes’ evidence of wiring issues was questioned after an independent electrical engineer testified that those arose during the subsequent home finishing stage, outside Prospect Solar’s scope.
+A crucial turning point came when Prospect Solar’s project manager revealed that delays had stemmed from defective panels supplied by a third-party vendor, not due to company negligence. the claimant’ evidence of wiring issues was questioned after an independent electrical engineer testified that those arose during the subsequent home finishing stage, outside Prospect Solar’s scope.

 Outcome